Yeovil Town’s longest away trip of the season ended in defeat as two second half goals from Gateshead ended a run of back-to-back wins.

 McGavin fizzed an effort just over the bar from the edge of the box on 77 minutes before Ward had to make a great reaction save to deny Chapman.

-A disappointing day ended when Finn Cousin-Dawson was sent off for a wild challenge and then in the final move of the game Kyle FERGUSON head a late consolation goal for the visitors.
+A disappointing day ended when Finn Cousin-Dawson was sent off for a wild challenge on Richardson and then in the final move of the game Kyle FERGUSON head a corner home for a late consolation goal for the visitors.

 Full time: Gateshead 2 Yeovil Town 1